Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-Provides explicit usage context: 'Use this when a worker should take ownership of a pending signal before it acts.'
-It also explains the polling behavior and fairness bias for when signal_id is omitted.
-However, it lacks explicit guidance on when NOT to use it or direct references to siblings like ack_signal or extend_signal_lease for the complete lifecycle.
+The description explicitly says 'Use this when a worker should take ownership of a pending signal before it acts.'
+It also explains the behavior when signal_id is omitted.
+However, it does not provide explicit when-not scenarios or alternatives.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.